misterburton/br-2025/README.md

 ## Development Setup

 1. Clone the repository
-2. Serve the project using Live Server or similar
+2. Serve the project using Live Server or similar dev server
 3. Access via http://localhost:8080 (or configured port)

-## Asset Configuration
+## Deployment

+This project is set up for easy deployment to Vercel:
-- Ensures image assets are in `public/images/` directory
+1. Images are stored in the `/images` directory
-- Uses relative paths from project root for Live Server

-## Debug Mode
-- Stats panel for performance monitoring
-- Console logging for key operations
+2. Relative paths are used for asset loading
+3. No environment-specific configuration needed

 ## Next Steps
 - Create bottom navigation UI